Johirul-Islam-JiJ/Johirul-Islam-JiJ/README.md

 <h1 align="center">Hello,I'm Johirul Islam !</h1>
-<h3 align="center">I'm an enthusiastic and passionate Fullstack Web Developer from Bangladesh</h3>
+<h3 align="center">I'm an enthusiastic and passionate Laravel Web Developer from Bangladesh</h3>
 <p align="left">A self-taught, passionate and fast-learner full-stack developer dart from Dhaka, bangladesh .
 Now I'm a Junior web developer at Porch.com.bd.
 I love to work with new technologies and developing web applications telescope.
 Currently, I am learning how to improve the performance of responssive web applications for better user experience seedling.
 I’m looking to apply my skills as part of a fast-paced, quality-driven team in order to build better experiences on the web developing.I am looking for a challenging role in a reputable organization to utilize my
 technical and management skills for the growth of the organization as well as to enhance my knowledge about new and emerging trends in the IT